awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lex-bot.md

 #### YAML<a name="aws-resource-lex-bot--examples--Order_flowers_example_bot--yaml"></a>

 ```
-# OrderFlower bot consists of the following
+# The OrderFlower bot consists of the following:
-# 1. IAM role used by the bot at runtime
+# 1. IAM role that is used by the bot at runtime
 # 2. Inline Bot
 # 3. Bot Version
 # 4. Alias
 Resources:
-  # 1. IAM role used by the Amazon Lex service to make runtime calls
+  # 1. IAM Role used by the Lex service to make runtime calls
   BotRuntimeRole:
     Type: AWS::IAM::Role
     Properties: